Doug Mientkiewicz: Minor league career

 In 1998, he batted .323, with a .432 on-base percentage and .508 slugging percentage in 509 at-bats for the New Britain Rock Cats to earn Eastern League (Double-A) All-Star honors, and a September call-up to the Twins.
 He batted .200 with two runs batted in in 25 at-bats for the Twins.

 Mientkiewicz earned a roster spot with the Twins the following spring without having playing in Triple-A, and batted .229 with two home runs and 32 runs batted in sharing playing time with Ron Coomer at first base in 1999.
 After a full season in the majors, Mientkiewicz spent the 2000 season with the Twins' Triple-A affiliate, the Salt Lake Buzz.
 He was the Triple-A All-Star first baseman, and Pacific Coast League All-Star designated hitter.
 He batted .334, with a .446 on-base percentage and a .524 slugging percentage in 485 at-bats for Salt Lake, while both scoring and driving in 96 runs.

 After the Triple-A season, Mientkiewicz joined the U.S. Olympic team at the 2000 games in Sydney.
-Mientkiewicz hit the game-winning home run against South Korea in the semi-finals to help the U.S. capture its first-ever gold medal in baseball.
-Following the Olympics, he spent three games with the Twins, collecting six hits in fourteen at-bats.
+Mientkiewicz hit the go-ahead grand slam against South Korea in the semi-finals to help the U.S. capture its first-ever gold medal in baseball.
+After having doubts about his future as a ball player, he credits this experience for saving his career.
+After the Olympics, he played three games with the Twins, collecting six hits in fourteen at-bats.

 In LVBP he played one season with Navegantes del Magallanes in the 1999-2000 season batting for .268 with 2 homers and 10 RBI.